-- During their working hours, teachers also perform various non-teaching tasks such as lesson planning and preparation, marking students' work and communicating or co-operating with parents or guardians.
-At the upper secondary level, 43% of teachers' working time is formally dedicated to non-teaching activities in Lithuania, compared to an average of 56% across OECD countries. - The duration of initial teacher education for primary and lower secondary teachers ranges from 2.5 years to 6.5 years across OECD countries.
-In Lithuania, initial teacher education typically lasts 4 years for prospective lower secondary teachers (general programmes).
-It is the same length for

-- prospective primary teachers.
-As is the case in almost all OECD countries, a tertiary degree is awarded to prospective teachers of all levels of education upon completion of their initial teacher training. - Continuing professional development is compulsory for all teachers of general programmes in most countries with data, but Lithuania is an exception.
-At secondary level, professional development activities are compulsory for teachers in some circumstances.
+• The duration of initial teacher education for primary and lower secondary teachers ranges from 2.5 years to 6.5 years across OECD countries.
+In Slovenia, initial teacher education typically lasts 5 years for prospective lower secondary teachers (general programmes).
+It is the same length for prospective primary teachers.
+As is the case in almost all OECD countries, a tertiary degree is awarded to prospective teachers of all levels of education upon completion of their initial teacher training.
+Continuing professional development is compulsory for all teachers of general programmes in most countries with data, and Slovenia is no exception.
+At secondary level, professional development activities are compulsory for all teachers.